MARA LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Marathon Digital Holdings, Inc. ("Marathon" or the "Company") ( MARA) of a class action securities lawsuit.
+NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Marathon Digital Holdings, Inc. ("Marathon" or the "Company") (NASDAQ: MARA) of a class action securities lawsuit.

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Marathon investors who purchased or otherwise acquired certain Marathon Digital Holdings, Inc. securities between May 10, 2021 and February 28, 2023.

 MARA investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.